 The Salk findings essentially provide other researchers with some tools that will help science search for the weight loss Holy Grail.
 And one company, in particular, is probably jumping at the chance to use these tools.

-That may change.
-Nestle is reportedly looking to enter the diet picture.
-Scientific studies indicate that the food giant is looking closely at C13, as the compound has been named, which helps regulate the body metabolism by stimulating specific enzymes called AMPK, also known to its friends as “adenosine monophosphate-activated protein kinase”.
-It is an enzyme that plays an important role in cellular energy homeostasis.
-This enzyme could, conceptually, turn brisk walking into an activity that generates the metabolic response of 20 minutes of jogging or 40 minutes of cycling.
-Reportedly, Nestle’s scientists are now searching for fruit and plant extracts that could act as a trigger for the enzyme.
+About five years ago, food giant Nestle entered the diet picture.
+It has its researchers looking for ways to stimulate AMPK production in the body.
+Their hope is that this enzyme could, conceptually, turn brisk walking into an activity that generates the metabolic response of 20 minutes of jogging or 40 minutes of cycling.
+Nestle’s scientists are now searching for fruit and plant extracts that could act as a trigger for the enzyme.
 Nestle is a big, well-financed company and their plunge into the diet world would be a major event, if it happens.

 And that’s a big IF.
 AMPK has been known about for many years.
 The trick that no one has mastered has been how to effectively activate AMPK.
 Nestle has not even begun clinical trials yet, so it may be a few years or more before you can drink your way to weight loss.
 In the interim, if you really want to lose weight, reaching that Holy Grail will involve a journey into a world of exercise (150 minutes a week), stress reduction, discipline, unprocessed foods and reduced carb intake.
 If you do that, you’ll be successful.
 If not…….well, you’ll have to wait a few years before you can drink your way to weight loss.
 Here’s hoping that Nestle’s scientists figure out how to make a red wine version of their AMPK diet potion.